osu-bsli/irec/README.md

 #### Alternatives
 * eMMC.
 Should not be too hard to lay out since most of the BGA pins are N/C.

-## Interesting quotes

-Please read this section while keeping in mind that this team competes in an elite category (30K SRAD, only attempted by ~8 universities yearly), in an already difficult competition (the IREC).

-> We need a training curriculum to teach all these new freshmen how to use the STM32, because it's such a difficult chip to use!

-* A training curriculum robs freshmen of the chance to learn how to teach themselves difficult things.
-* This kind of training program plants in the club's mind that STM32 is the only legitimate solution to an avionics problem.
-This is a disaster in situations where the project's success depends on the team's ability to rapidly identify and pivot to other solutions.

-> We can't expect people to know both hardware and software.

-* The value in an **avionics** team is the intersection of hardware and software.
-* There already exist Software Engineering and Electronics clubs on this campus.
-The niche in the student activity market for pure software engineers and pure electronics engineers is already served, and served well.
-The unique value proposition of an Avionics team is that it provides the **opportunity** to learn hardware, software, aerospace engineering, mechanical engineering, materials science, and radio frequency, all at once in an integrated environment.

-> I'll just need to know what boards we need to build, if you could let me know.

-* The danger is this in the passivity.
-In a team that competes in an elite category, every member must contribute ideas and plans, while also executing plans from themselves and others.
-* Ideally, every member on this team is able to independently architect a complete avionics stack.
-If everyone can come up with their own design, the best parts of each person's design can be integrated into the final product, creating a design that would not be possible if only one person designed the entire system.

-> It is too much to ask for 10 hours a week from each member.

-* This is a team participating in an elite category at the IREC.
-* Many college students, especially the nerdier types, did not have the opportunity to participate in a demanding, structured activity in high school.
-Maybe they were too anxious to do choir or theatre, had a physical disability so they couldn't play sports, or their school wasn't privileged enough to have a demanding competitive engineering club like a robotics club. **That means this student has never had the chance to be in a demanding extracurricular that allows them to go all-out in a field of their interest.
-They have not had the chance to build discipline in an environment where a small slip up leads to catastrophic failure (like in sports, theatre, or marching band).
-For this type of student, who has had a lifelong passion for aerospace, electronics, and software, we need to be the club that provides this opportunity to them, where they can come to have their limits tested.
-And the only way we can do that is by showing everyone what it takes, and then asking everyone for a significant commitment, so this person finally gets what they have deserved their entire life.**